Alexandra, Countess of Frederiksborg: Second marriage and current life

 As early as mid-2005, there were reports and pictures of Alexandra with Martin Jørgensen, the son of Jacob Jørgensen, a well-known film producer whose company, JJ Film, has produced – and continues to produce – numerous documentaries in which the Danish royal family has participated.

 Alexandra married Martin Jørgensen on 3 March 2007 in a private ceremony at Øster Egede Church near Fakse.
-She was walked down the aisle by her sons, Nikolai (aged nearly 7) and Felix (aged nearly 5).
+She was walked down the aisle by her sons, Nikolai (aged nearly 7) and Felix (aged nearly 4).
 Aside from the young princes, no one from the Danish royal family attended the ceremony.
+As a result of her remarriage Alexandra lost her title as a Princess of Denmark and ceased to be a member of the Danish Royal Family.
 In September 2015, it was announced that Jørgensen and the Countess were divorcing after eight and a half years of marriage.
 The Countess had cited differences in values as the reason for the divorce.
 The divorce was finalised in 2015.

 In 2007, the Countess of Frederiksborg joined the Danish board of directors of Ferring Pharmaceuticals.
 In 2017, it was announced that she would take up the position of Poling Chair of Business and Government at the Indiana University Kelley School of Business.

 Alexandra still occasionally attends events with her former husband and the rest of the Danish royal family.
 Among other events, in 2012, she attended a gala performance at Koncerthuset in honour of Queen Margrethe II's 40th jubilee, and in 2018, she attended the gala dinner for her former brother-in-law Crown Prince Frederik's 50th birthday at Christiansborg Palace.

 Titles, styles, honours and arms

 Titles and styles

 Alexandra Manley became known as "Her Royal Highness Princess Alexandra of Denmark" upon her marriage to Prince Joachim.
 After her divorce, she assumed the lesser style of "Her Highness" and was granted the additional title "Countess of Frederiksborg".
-She lost her princely title upon remarriage and became known as "Her Excellency Countess Alexandra of Frederiksborg".
+She lost her princely title upon remarriage and became known as "Her Excellency Alexandra, Countess of Frederiksborg".